 George was overshadowed not just personally, but musically as well.
 John and Paul eventually let him have his token song on each album (although in the first ten albums he had only three songs).
 His lead guitar was often hidden in the mix behind John’s rhythm guitar.
 No one will accuse him of being a brilliant, virtuoso guitarist.
 Tasteful, respectably competent, but back-seat.
 His vocals were the same.
 The leads he sang could be charming and engaging (‘Do You Want to Know a Secret’, ‘I’m Happy Just to Dance with You’, but he added some great harmonies (the high parts on ‘I’ll Be Back’, ‘Because’).
 He held his own in some pretty heady company, and we assume he contributed his share to The Beatles’ sound palate, even if he wasn’t at the cutting edge creatively.

 But we loved George.
 We loved him for the contributions he did make, for helping to fill in the picture, for his gentleness and his gentility.
 Do you remember the scene in “A Hard Day’s Night” where he walks into the ultra-modern office of an ad agency?
 He encounters an abstract metal sculpture.
-He touches an appendage of it and comments to himself – so cool, so understated – “You don’t see many of them nowadays, do you?”
+He touches an appendage of it and comments to himself – so cool, so understated – “You don’t see many of these nowadays, do you?”
 How could you not love him?

 [Caution: The following paragraph contains inflammatory opinions.
 Think about the First Amendment before you start screaming at me.–JM]